 Another pest which is very common and does a lot of damage to clothing and other fabrics in the home is the CARPET BEETLE.
 If you have seen round small beetles around the home or hairy little caterpillars about 1/4 inch long, you might have some worth treating.
 Carpet beetle larva eat and cause a lot of damage like clothing moth larva but their treatment is different.
 Refer back to our article archive where you will find an in depth article about them and how to treat local infestations.

 The most common clothes moth found to infest fabric in homes and places of business is the Webbing Clothes Moth.
-It is found worldwide and no structure is missed.
+It is found worldwide and no manmade structure is missed when they’re out looking for a place to call home.
 Churches, homes, carpeting stores, warehouses, museums and just about any building has the needed material on which larva of these moths feed.

-Though they prefer moist conditions, it is important to understand low humidity merely slows their development.
-A lack of moisture is most likely to keep them eating and in their cocoons longer.
-It will not eradicate infestations.
+Though clothes moths prefer moist conditions, it is important to understand low humidity merely slows their development.
+A lack of moisture is most likely to keep them eating longer and pupating for a greater length of time too.
+But cold or heat will not eradicate infestations.

 Female adults don’t like to fly; males will readily fly looking for females.
 These are small moths; adults grow between 1/4 and 1/2 inch.
 Their eggs are tiny most being under 1/24th of an inch long and barely visible.
 Females will lay several hundred during her life and egg placement will be carefully chosen in locations where they will have the best chance for survival.

-They prefer loose ragged threads of fiber and when laid, the eggs are attached with a glue like material making it almost impossible to remove with ordinary vacuuming or cleaning.
+Clothes moths prefer loose ragged threads of fiber for egg placement and when laid, the eggs are attached with a glue like material making it almost impossible to remove with ordinary vacuuming or cleaning.
 This is an issue which must be dealt with when treating and will be discussed later in the article.

 Unlike most insects, clothes moth eggs will hatch when ready regardless of the climate.
-They do not overwinter in the egg stage.
 Inside buildings this egg hatching will happen all year round making any time the proper time to treat suspected infestations.

-Once the egg hatches, the larva will immediately look for food.
-They are barely bigger than the egg and though they have no eyes, larva will readily find food.
+Once eggs hatch, larva will immediately look for food.
+They are barely bigger than the egg and though have no eyes, they will easily find food.

 If egg placement was good, larva won’t have to travel far to find a meal.
 If no food is present, they will crawl in search of dinner.
 The larval stage appears to be critical for understanding their development and control measures.

-Larva can get their required food in under two months but if conditions are not favorable, larva will feed on and off for a long time.
+Larva can get their required food in under two months but if conditions are not favorable, larva will feed on and off for a long time taking years to develop.
 It has been found they can stay in this stage for over two years.

-Besides doing a lot of damage during this time span, larva will mislead people present into believing the infestation has been eliminated because no adults are being seen.
+Besides doing a lot of damage during this time span, larva will mislead people into believing the infestation has been eliminated because no adults seen.